ayush-0110/backtask/README.md

 ## Technical information:

 Frontend is based on ReactJs.
 Backend is in Nodejs.
 Database: Mysql.
-Have also used ExpressJs,concurrently,express-session etc.
+Have also used ExpressJs,concurrently,express-session etc. Deployed database on Amazon RDS

 ## Setting up:
 Clone the repo, run yarn install in the frontend i.e. treasure-app.
 Then, navigate to backend directory i.e. treasure-backend and run npm install.
 Ensure MongoDB is installed and running(Refer to mongodb guide for the OS of your system)